mattheww/gomill/gomill_docs/results.rst

 The game record includes a description of the players in the root node comment [#]_.
 If an engine implements :gtp:`gomill-describe_engine`, its output is included.

-.. todo:: say that the filenames are game ids? or mention that they include matchup codes?

 .. [#] The root node comment is used rather than the game comment because (in my experience) |sgf| viewers tend to make it easier to see information